Health

 A condition called lateral epicondylitis, or tennis elbow, involves both the muscles and tendons of the forearm, specifically the extensor carpi radialis brevis (ECRB) muscle, which stabilizes your wrist when you straighten your elbow.
 When the ECRB is weakened from overuse, microscopic tears form in the tendon where it attaches to the lateral bone.
 The fact that the tendon also rubs against little bumps on the bone can cause gradual wear and tear of the muscle over time.

 You do not have to play tennis to have tennis elbow.
 Painters, plumbers, carpenters, autoworkers, cooks and butchers are prone to tennis elbow.
-This is because of the repetitive use of the ECRB and weight lifting required in these occupations.
+This is because of the repetitive use of the ECRB and heavy lifting required in these occupations.

 There is usually no specific injury associated with the start of symptoms.
 The signs of tennis elbow develop gradually, usually beginning as mild and slowly worsening over weeks and months.
 Common tennis elbow symptoms include pain or burning on the outer part of the elbow and weakened grip strength.
 Symptoms are often worse with forearm activity, such as holding a racquet, turning a wrench or shaking hands.